MicrosoftDocs/azure-devops-yaml-schema/task-reference/delete-files-v1.md

 **`Contents`** - **Contents**<br>
 Type: string.
 Required.
 Default value: 'myFileShare'.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+File/folder paths to delete.
 Supports multiple lines of minimatch patterns; each one is processed before moving onto the next line.
 [More Information](/azure/devops/pipelines/tasks/file-matching-patterns).
 For example:
 - `**/*` deletes all files and folders in the root folder.
 - `temp` deletes the *temp* folder in the root folder.